Sorskye/TBS-kernel/README.md

 ## **Architecture**

-TBS currently follows a **monolithic kernel architecture**, executing in kernel space (ring 0).
+The goal for TBS is to follow a **micro-kernel architecture**, executing as much as possible in ring 3.
+The kernel isn't a microkernel yet.
+Its in its early stages of development.

 Paging is enabled for memory management and hardware-enforced protection.
-The system currently uses identity-mapped memory during early initialization.
+The system currently uses identity-mapped memory, and a bump allocator for early initialization.

 While the kernel is currently monolithic, the design leaves room for potential **future separation between kernel and userspace** as the system evolves.